rdoerfler/prce-model/README.md

 ## Overview

 Engine sound synthesis presents unique challenges that distinguish it from musical audio paradigms.
 Unlike sustained musical tones, engine sounds emerge from sequential combustion events creating acoustic phenomena with significant inharmonicity, extremely low fundamental frequencies (down to 5 Hz), and rapid temporal sequences with intervals under 15 milliseconds.
+Modeling these sound with both precision in timing and complexity in timbral evolution requires methods beyond those commonly found in musical sound synthesis.

 The PRCE framework addresses these challenges through two complementary synthesis configurations: